i-sentropic/ImgAPI/README.md

 4. src - image transformation, db operations and structs for JSON unmarshaling

 ## Testing
-Testing is done through a series of gRPC client requests and http client requests.
+Testing is done through a series of gRPC client requests and http client requests located in the client directory.